There’s always something exciting happening at the Museum of International Folk Art! Join us for our many programs listed below.

 Catrina $2500 Admits four: Four raffle tickets, recognition in print advertising, on event signage, museum donor board, MNMF annual report.
 Four unique prints from Peruvian art collective Amapolay.

 Angelitos $5000 Admits eight for a reserved table: Eight raffle tickets, recognition in print advertising, on event signage, museum donor board, MNMF annual report.
 Collections tour with curator for eight.
 Eight signed copies of Borderless: The Art of Luis Tapia.

-THIS EVENT IS SOLD OUT.
+THIS EVENT IS ALMOST SOLD OUT!
 TICKETS TO POST-NOCHE (See Below) ARE STILL AVAILABLE.

 Tickets to Post-Noche only

 $35 per person or $60 per couple, includes one drink per person and a fantastic dessert buffet.
 8:30 p.m. to midnight.
 Cash bar.
 Ticket price portion that is Tax-deductible: pending- available soon.
 All ticket and sponsor levels include entry into both Noche and Post-Noche, cocktails, dinner and dancing from 5:30 p.m. - Midnight.